Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 Some of these methods are:

-- `Expression.Constant(...)` — creates an expression that represents a value.
+- `Expression.Constant(...)` — creates an expression that represents a value
-- `Expression.Variable(...)` — creates an expression that represents a variable.
+- `Expression.Variable(...)` — creates an expression that represents a variable
-- `Expression.New(...)` — creates an expression that represents an initialization of a new instance.
+- `Expression.New(...)` — creates an expression that represents an initialization of a new instance
-- `Expression.Assign(...)` — creates an expression that represents an assignment operation.
+- `Expression.Assign(...)` — creates an expression that represents an assignment operation
-- `Expression.Equal(...)` — creates an expression that represents an equality comparison.
+- `Expression.Equal(...)` — creates an expression that represents an equality comparison
-- `Expression.Call(...)` — creates an expression that represents a specific method call.
+- `Expression.Call(...)` — creates an expression that represents a specific method call
-- `Expression.Condition(...)` — creates an expression that represents branching logic.
+- `Expression.Condition(...)` — creates an expression that represents branching logic
-- `Expression.Loop(...)` — creates an expression that represents repeating logic.
+- `Expression.Loop(...)` — creates an expression that represents repeating logic

 As a simple exercise, let's recreate the expression we've looked into in the previous part of the article: